-Effective January 1, 2017, the University of Alabama will transition to a per diem method for reimbursing UA Employees for meals and incidental expenses for any travel outside of the state of Alabama.
+Effective January 1, 2017, the University of Alabama will transition to a per diem method for reimbursing UA Employees for meals and incidental expenses for any travel.

 What is per diem?

 Per diem is the allowance for meals and incidental expenses.
 The University will follow the below per diems for meals and incidentals for each type of travel.